 Howard Steinberg began his career in brand management at the Pepsi Cola Co. and then started his first company, Source Marketing, in 1989, which grew to be a leader in the promotional marketing industry.
 Having lived with type 1 diabetes since age 10, he applied his disease understanding along with his marketing and entrepreneurial savvy to form dLife in 2005 to engage this burgeoning population in better 24/7 self-care through a multi-media DTC platform. dLife rapidly became the leading consumer source and trusted BRAND with proven outcomes.
 Steinberg left dLife in 2012 and he remains active as an investor and advisor to multiple companies from his perch at the Westport Innovation HUB, a co-working center for entrepreneurs and investors, which he founded in 2013.

-Dr. Henry Anhalt is a pediatric endocrinologist and the CMO of the T1D Exchange, a nonprofit organization that has created a new paradigm fostering collaboration among patients, physicians, researchers and industry to speed discovery of better therapies for type 1 diabetes.
-Prior to his appointment at the T1D Exchange, he held numerous executive positions in the medical device and biopharmaceutical industries.
+Dr. Henry Anhalt is a pediatric endocrinologist and the VP, Medical Affairs of Science37.
+Prior to his appointment at Science37, he was CMO of the T1D Exchange, a nonprofit organization that created a new paradigm fostering collaboration among patients, physicians, researchers and industry to speed discovery of better therapies for type 1 diabetes.
+He held numerous executive positions in the medical device and biopharmaceutical industries.
 Dr. Anhalt has held senior leadership positions in many professional organizations and currently serves as chair of the Hormone Health Network of the Endocrine Society.
 In addition, he serves on the Board of Directors of camp Nejeda, a camp for children with type 1 diabetes.